jonfinerty/Once/README.md

 ```
 dependencies {
-    compile 'com.jonathanfinerty.once:once:1.3.0'
+    compile 'com.jonathanfinerty.once:once:1.3.1'
 }
 ```

-You'll need to have `jcenter()` in your list of repositories
+You'll need to have `mavenCentral()` in your list of repositories

 ## Example